sh41664/Seventh-Assignment-Socket-Programming/README.md

       - Display chat messages in a scrolling window.

+**Chat History**

-  - Implement a chat history to show previous messages, allowing users to scroll back and view past conversations.
+  - Implement a chat history to show previous messages.